pritchardn/BlockDAG/README.md

 Note, this is, in principle, a superset of a MerkleTree.

-One creates a MerkleDAG by providing a dictionary of vertices (id : dict()) and list of edges (id: id tuples).
+One creates a BlockDAG by providing a dictionary of vertices (id : dict()) and list of edges (id: id tuples).

 ## Usage